-By having a more complete picture, we achieve a different level of understanding about what’s going on for the child, and can start tailoring supports to fit the true needs rather than just delivering consequences.
+By having a more complete picture, we achieve a different level of understanding about what’s going on for the child.
+As a result, we can start tailoring supports to fit the true needs rather than just delivering consequences.

-Step 1: Clinical Interviews and Questionnaires
+Step 1 of Psychological Testing for ADHD: Clinical Interviews and Questionnaires

 The first step is administering a developmental interview with you, the child’s parent(s).
 By learning more about your child’s early development as well as current concerns, a clearer picture emerges of how symptoms have developed over time.
 Learning more about school history and how current concerns are showing in your child’s life can help determine the course of the assessment.

 Another part of this step is contacting your child’s teacher (with your permission) to obtain a better picture of what is occurring at school.
 Through questionnaires and/or an interview, a description of your child’s difficulties at school, as well as their strengths, can effectively be obtained.

 A cognitive assessment (IQ test) is conducted.
 This test serves as a starting point for your child’s cognitive ‘potential.’
 Usually, a simple IQ score is not the most representative piece of information obtained on the cognitive assessment.
 Instead, it involves information about several areas of intelligence including verbal skills, visual-spatial skills (e.g. puzzles, patterns, etc.), reasoning ability, short-term memory, and efficient processing of information.